zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 other filenames are considered to be in Intel HEX format.

 General options:
-  -h, --help            Show this help screen.
+  -h, --help            Show this help text.
+  --help-backend        Show help about the different backends.
   -D, --debug           Increase level of debug messages.
 This won't be
                         very useful for the average user.
   -I, --intelhex        Force input file format to Intel HEX.